fireship-io/fireship.io/hugo/content/lessons/7-security-concepts-hacks-web-developers/index.md

 You can prevent credential leaks by NOT putting them in your source code.
 Instead, use environment variables or a service like [Secret Manager](https://cloud.google.com/secret-manager/docs).

-## 6. Principle of Least Privledge
+## 6. Principle of Least Privilege

-In the event that your credentials are compromised, you can mitigate the damage by following the Principle of Least Privledge.
+In the event that your credentials are compromised, you can mitigate the damage by following the Principle of Least Privilege.
 Basically, this means **grant access only when it is absolutely required**.

 A good example is [Firestore Database Rules](/snippets/firestore-rules-recipes/), which allow you to customize the permissions of an API key.
 When defining rules, you should always start by locking down everything, then selectively allow access as needed.